-Defense attorney: Frances Spinelli, Evert Weathersby Houff, Atlanta Verdict amount: \$12.98 million "It's just raining down on people," said Batchelor's attorney, Juan Bauta of the Ferraro Law Firm in Miami of the other defendants were dismissed or settled.
-The last company standing was the construction and civil engineering firm Bechtel Corp., which oversaw maintenance at Turkey Point as a contractor - a role
+Defense attorney: Frances Spinelli, Evert Weathersby Houff, Atlanta Verdict amount: \$12.98 million "It's just raining down on people," said Batchelor's attorney, Juan Bauta of the Ferraro Law Firm in Miami.

 After Batchelor was diagnosed with mesothelioma in December 2015, he filed a lawsuit against 26 companies that might be liable for exposing him to asbestos, including FPL, his former employer.